bismuthsoft/fazeoid/README.md

 ### Bug Reports / Feature Requests
 If you find any bugs or think of features you'd like, please file an issue on our GitHub [HERE](https://github.com/bismuthsoft/fazeoid/issues).

+Please use the search functionality to make sure there is not already an open issue for your bug report / feature request.

 ## Running your own instance

 Download this repo and install pnpm on your system.
 Then, go into the directory of this repository and type: